unicode-org/icu4x/docs/style-guide.md

 For example, if indices obtained from ICU data are to be trusted for indexed access, the data itself must have been validated at some earlier time (e.g. via a checking pass during data loading or use of a trusted hash).

-However, you should **never add a check purely in order to call a method which could otherwise panic**; in that situation you should always prefer to call the non-panicking equivalent and handle the Option/Result idiomatically.
+However, you should **never add a check purely in order to call a method which could otherwise panic**; in that situation you should always prefer to call the non-panicking equivalent and handle the Option or Result idiomatically.

 ### Prefer Result over Option :: suggested

 When creating functions which can fail:
-* Use **Option** for data accessors where "failing" always implicitly means "no data available".
-* Use **Result** for non-trivial errors or any cases where a user facing error message is needed.
+* Use **Result** for all errors, or any cases where a user facing error message is needed.
+* Use **Option** for data accessors where "failing" always **only** implicitly means "no data available".
+  * Especially in cases where we expect the caller to have a reasonable response getting [None](https://doc.rust-lang.org/std/option/enum.Option.html#variant.None).
 * Use a different enum for non-error cases with multiple return types (which can't use Option).

 # Advanced Features

-##Operator Overloading
+## Operator Overloading

-### No clever syntax :: required
+### No clever operators :: required

-Other than the comparison operators defined by `Eq`, `Ord` etc. there is no obvious benefit to overloading other operators (e.g. overloading '*' to do something clever via the [Mul](https://doc.rust-lang.org/std/ops/trait.Mul.html) trait).
+Other than the comparison operators defined by [**Eq**](https://doc.rust-lang.org/std/cmp/trait.Eq.html), [**Ord**](https://doc.rust-lang.org/std/cmp/trait.Ord.html) etc. there is no obvious benefit to overloading other operators (e.g. overloading `*` to do something clever via the [Mul](https://doc.rust-lang.org/std/ops/trait.Mul.html) trait).
+This could be relaxed if standard Rust idioms for using particular operator overloads exists, and is well understood in the Rust community.

 See also [Operators and Symbols](https://doc.rust-lang.org/book/appendix-02-operators.html).